Nitemice/MarvelMailer/README.md

 ## Config File Format

+A config file is required to specify various necessary operation information.
-Config files should follow the following basic structure:
+It should match the following basic structure:

 ```json
 {